The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

-Every good group photo doesn’t necessarily need a triangle.
+Not all group photos need a triangle.
 Some groups will be an inverted triangle.
 Others will be straighter lines like a traditional team photo.

-Triangular poses tend to create strong compositions, especially in group photography or large group photography.
+Triangular poses tend to create strong compositions, especially in group photography.

-For large group pictures with a limited amount of time, arrange the group in rows.
-In general, it’s best to stick the tallest individuals towards the center.
+For large group photos with a limited amount of time, arrange the group in rows.
+In general, it’s best to stick the tallest individuals towards the centre.
 That way, you’ll still get a slight triangle.

 Depending on the type of group you are working with, you may need to keep some individuals together.
 When photographing extended families, I try to keep husbands and wives near each other.
 And kids near their parents.